StratChat 1 October 2020: Antifragile business strategies

 Firstly, you probably need a way of keeping the pressure on in organisations so that they don't become complacent when conditions are benign to the point where they aren't strong enough to respond when a crisis strikes.
 Secondly, there is a complex balance of size, autonomy, agency, diversification versus focus, and culture including the extent to which the organisations makes its members feel 'safe'.
 There is a diversity about organisations.
 There is no one-size-fits-all.
 The sweet-spot depends on the nature of the organisation and its industry.
 And it probably changes over time.

 Next week, Thursday 8 October at 14h00 BST we will pick up again with a conversation about efficiency and business strategy.
 Does efficiency contribute to organisational fragility, and do organisations need slack in order to be able to be strategic?
 How do organisations find the balance between drivers like efficiency, productivity, profitability and growth?
-Find out more and then signup for free at Eventbrite.
+Find out more and then signup for free.